Arabic Studies

 German Studies

-In BA Modern Languages, you can study German by itself (what used to be called single honours German) or in combination with French, or Spanish.
+In BA Modern Languages, you can study German by itself or in combination with French, or Spanish.
 You choose from options including Berlin in the Twentieth Century and Underground Vienna, as well as modules in translation, second language teaching, introductory modules to Italian, Portuguese and Catalan, and, in your final year, a dissertation.
-We have partnerships with the following German universities where you can spend your year abroad: Augsburg,
+We have partnerships with the following German universities where you can spend your year abroad: Augsburg, Bamberg, Mannheim, Regensburg, and Würzburg.
+You can also work as a British Council Language Assistant or take a work placement.

-In BA Modern Languages, Translation and Interpreting you take German alongside another language and specialist modules such as Computer-Assisted Translation Tools, Simulated Translation Bureau and Concepts in Translation.
-You are obliged to split your year abroad, practicing Translation and Interpreting in two languages at two institutions from our list of prestigious partners.
-Those for German are based in Cologne, Innsbruck, Mainz, and Zurich.
+In BA Modern Languages, Translation and Interpreting you take German either by itself or in combination with another language.
+In addition, you will take specialist modules such as Computer-Assisted Translation, Simulated Translation Bureau, Concepts in Translation and Interpreting, as well as Terminology Management.
+During your year abroad, you will practice Translation and Interpreting at institutions selected from our list of prestigious partners: these include universities based in Cologne, Innsbruck, Mainz, and Zurich.

 All students of German can take part in the weekly Sprachcafé and join the University German Society.